-Rollors is a new game that's fun for the entire family.
-Players "roll" disks at the goal and points are awarded to the player/team that positions their disks closest to the goal.
+Rollors is a new yard game that's fun for the entire family.
+Players "roll" the disks in this outdoor game set at the goal and points are awarded to the player/team that positions their disks closest to the goal.
 It's a great game of skill with the element of chance!
-Convenient carry bag allows you to bring Rollors with you wherever you go.
+The convenient carry bag allows you to bring this Rollors backyard game with you wherever you go.
 Set-up in seconds on grass or in the sand.
 Now you're ready to roll your way to fun!

 Each player or team of 2-3 players uses one color set of rollors in the first round of play with blue going first.
 Standing behind the red goal, the blue player/team rolls one rollor at a time to their blue goal.
 The rollor should be rolled on the edge, with a wind-up and release as in bowling.
 The rollor must touch the ground within 4 feet of the release.
 Once the blue player/team has played, the red player/team takes a turn.